for Grownups

 2016

-November - The Poetry of Bob Dylan as selected by the group in honor of Dylan's Noble Prize in Literature
+November - The Poetry of Bob Dylan as selected by the group in honor of Dylan's Nobel Prize in Literature

 August - Get Up, Please by David Kirby